Barnfield/Cloud/README.md

 			vim filename

 	- this will open/create a file and start VIM in **command mode**
+	- If ever stuck or losst in vim it ESC (sometimes twice is required).
+This will take you back to **command mode** (this is the root mode)
-	- **command mode** is the default mode in vim, in this mode you can enter common commands such as:
+	- **command mode** (AKA normal mode) is the default mode in vim, in this mode you can enter common commands such as:
 		- **dd** to cut a line (delete and copy to buffer)
 		- **yy** to yank (copy) a line to the buffer
 		- **p** to paste the content of the buffer below the cursor